Bernice MacNaughton High School: Courses

 Bernice MacNaughton High School runs on a two-semester arrangement.
 Most courses run on a full-semester basis, but some grade nine specialty courses (e.g. physical education, visual arts) are half-semester courses.
 MacNaughton offers students a wide variety of courses, from aviation technology to Mandarin, as well as three Advanced Placement courses: Chemistry, English Literature and Composition, and Psychology.
-Classes commence at 08:45 (AST) and end at 15:30 AST.
+Classes commence at 09:30 (AST) and end at 4:00 AST.
 Students take five sixty-minute courses every day, with an hour-long break between the third and fourth classes and seven- or eight-minute breaks between all other classes.

 In 2008, BMHS implemented a thirty-minute directed learning period, known colloquially as "Period 6", in order to allow fellow Clan members to jointly study, work on homework, or seek extra help.
 During the 2009–2010 school year, the directed learning period was moved to 10:54 AST, between the second and third period.
 In the 2012–2013 school year, the directed learning period was rotated throughout the day as a function of the day of the week.
-The directed learning period was removed in the 2013–2014 school year.
+The directed learning period was removed in the 2013–2014 school year, but was later brought back for the 2023-2024 school year.